its-rajesh/rajesh/content/blog/representation-oracle/index.md

 - Structure + resolution alignment matter more than sparsity
 - The time domain is sparse, honest, and completely unhelpful

-If you want all the math, figures, and rigor, you can download the full technical report here:

 **[Technical Report (PDF)](report.pdf)**

 ---